-- Mobile app install ads: these ads that appear on Google Search and Display Networks allow users to install your app directly from your ad.
+- Mobile app install ads: these ads that appear on Google Play Search and Display Networks allow users to install your app directly from your ad.

-Given that over 1 billion people from over 190 countries interact with Google Play, Google Search Ads are a great way for consumers to discover your app.
+Given that over 1 billion people from over 190 countries interact with Google Play, Google Play Search Ads are a great way for consumers to discover your app.
 Google makes using Search Ads easy, and, with what you’ve learned today, you can now make sure you get ahead of the competition.
 Are you ready for the next step?